-- The shareholder holds at least 20% of the equity and voting rights of the distributing company - The distributing company is a company listed on a recognised exchange - The distributing company is a controlled foreign company (CFC) and the dividends do not exceed amounts deemed to be the resident shareholder's income under the CFC rules - Declared from profits already taxed in South Africa.
+- The shareholder holds at least 20% of the equity and voting rights of the distributing company - The distributing company is listed on both the JSE and a recognised foreign exchange - The distributing company is a controlled foreign company (CFC) and the dividends do not exceed amounts deemed to be the resident shareholder's income under the CFC rules - The dividend is declared from amounts already taxable in South Africa.
 Interest is deductible where it is incurred in the production of foreign dividends to the extent that they are included in gross income.
 Excess interest paid may be carried forward to the next tax year.